How the Shopify API for Mobile Apps Works (And Why It’s Important)

 Rainbow had problems integrating the extensive optimizations they had made with collections and product variations in their app, due to the limitations of the API.
 These changes had proven to make a significant impact on conversions on the website, so it put a cap on the potential of their mobile app.

-A Better Option: Convert Your Store to Mobile Apps with MobiLoud
+The Better Option: Convert Your Shopify Store Into a Mobile App with MobiLoud

 MobiLoud is a managed service that converts websites into mobile apps.
 The apps look and feel just as good as custom mobile apps, and are fully synchronized with your website, but without relying on any APIs.